-Use this numbered description with its corresponding map below for a self guided tour of the garden.
+Use this numbered description with its corresponding map at right for a self guided tour of the garden.

 - An outdoor classroom, the Nest, with semicircular bench seating, is partially shaded by a female ginkgo tree, which has distinctive fan-shaped leaves and originates from Asia.

 - This massive specimen of Torrey pine is remarkable because it is one of the rarest pine species, known only near La Jolla in San Diego County and on Santa Rosa Island.
 Yet this species is very resistant to urban smog.

 - The bromeliads, members of the pineapple family, are planted in a special collection to illustrate the beautiful leaves and floral designs of these American tropical and subtropical epiphytes and terrestrial monocots.

 - Towering above the northern garden are two of the tallest U.S. specimens of Eucalyptus grandis, rose gum, a native of the rain forest in Queensland, Australia.
 These specimens are only 40 years old.

 - On a hillside is planted a special collection of plants from subtropical to warm temperate locations of both hemispheres, including feather and fan palms, that exhibit many trunk surfaces.

 - A special collection shows some of the many forms and sizes of ferns, ranging from small trees to tiny floating aquatics and epiphytes.

 - Shrubs from our nearby chaparral are strikingly similar in appearance to others from sites around the world where there is a mediterranean-type climate, with cool wet winters and hot dry summers.

 - In our desert collection you will find representatives from many dry sections of the world, including a large dragon tree from the Canary Islands, cacti from the Americas, stem-succulent euphorbs from Africa, leaf succulents of century plants and aloes, and green stemmed crucifixion thorns.